orkes-io/docs/docs/reference-docs/api/human-tasks/delete-task-ui-template.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Delete Human Task Template
+# Delete Human Task User Form/Template

 Used to delete a human task template by its name.
 Use this API to delete a task template specification stored in Conductor.